 Everyone wants to be happy, but often they don’t find ultimate happiness because they get stuck in levels 1 and 2.
 It’s so easy to get caught up in what other people are saying/doing, life’s guilty pleasures, money, sex, substances that alter one’s reality, and instant gratification.
 Just think about – you saved up all of that money, finally bought that new shiny toy and while it was awesome at first, the feeling eventually faded away and you moved on to the next shiny toy.
 Happens to all of us.

 Our environments, social media, news outlets cause us to become self-conscious about the way we look, feel, and present ourselves to the world.
 This sometimes forces us to do whatever it takes to be better than those around us, which gives us short term pleasure.
 It is true especially in today’s society, where the notion that everyone is beautiful and special in their own way has diminished drastically.
+Societal stressors push us to quick, materialistic fixes that hurt our bodies and wellbeing, and ultimately diminish, forcing us to find another quick fix.
+The repetitive cycle is why you hear so many stories in the of celebrities, corporate executives, “successful” people in terms of financial and societal status eventually falling on hard times.
+Their materialistic and ego centric sources of happiness are fleeting, and in fact, not true sources of fulfillment.

 If you think about it, these different levels really make sense.
 Even though we are naturally going to do things for instant gratification and compete with one another (and let’s be honest, there’s nothing wrong with that in moderation!), we should strive to find happiness in the elements described in levels 3 and 4.
 What materialistic items, instant pleasures or comparative states provide eternal/long lasting elements we humans innately desire?